Unix Mailing Lists, Chats, and Similar Resources

 TUHS and COFF are two Unix-related mailing lists hosted at www.tuhs.org's mailman.

-The TUHS mailing list is intended for Unix-related subjects only.
-COFF is a more of an accompanying, off-topic list.
+TUHS mailing list is intended for Unix-related subjects only, and COFF is more of an accompanying, off-topic list.

 The lists have been run by Warren Toomey and have brought him a 2022 USENIX Lifetime Achievement Award.
 Warren’s motivation for running the lists can be read in his blog post Why Did I Start the Unix Heritage Society?, and an interview with him after the USENIX award can be read in Usenix’ Interview with Warren Toomey.